Decentralized Communication-Efficient Multi-Task Representation Learning: Decentralized Representation Learning

-The final output of either of the above initialization algorithms serves as the input to the {AltGDmin} iterations.
-We specify the complete Dec-AltGDmin algorithm in Algorithm \ref{altgdmin_dec}.
+The final output of the initialization (Algorithm~\ref{altgdmin_dec_init}) serves as the input to Algorithm~\ref{altgdmin_dec}.
+We specify the complete Dec-MTRL algorithm in Algorithm~\ref{altgdmin_dec}.
 This uses sample-splitting which is a commonly used approach in the LR recovery literature \cite{lrpr_gdmin, lowrank_altmin,rmc_gd, fastmc} to simplify the analysis.
 It helps ensure that the measurement matrices in each iteration for updating each of $\U$ and $\B$ are independent of all previous iterates.
 This allows one to use concentration bounds for sums of independent random variables to bound the error terms at each iteration.